kuzudb/kuzu/.github/pull_request_template.md

 # Description

 Please include a summary of the changes and the related issue (if applicable).
 Please also include relevant motivation and context.

-Fixes # (issue)
+Fixes #(issue)
+Associated docs (issue or PR):

 # Contributor agreement